AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 | |--index.ts
 ```

+But before writing the contracts, we must add the aztec.nr library that adds smart contract syntax to Noir that the aztec sandbox can understand.

-3. Build the `aztec-noir` library on your machine. `aztec-noir` is a library on top of Vanilla Noir to give it smart contract syntax that enable it to interact with the Aztec network.
+3. Build the aztec.nr library on your machine.

 For this, clone the `aztec-packages` repository (which is the monorepo where the library resides) and build it anywhere on your machine
 ```bash